adriayc/nestjs_testing-fh/section_3-nuestras_primeras_pruebas/README.txt

         $ npm run test:e2e      // Ejecuta los test e2e

         $ npm run build         // Ejecuta el buil de prod (Primero ejecuta los testing)

+    - Nest CLI
+        + Crear un nuevo resource
+            $ nest g res
+                ?
+What name would you like to use for this resource (plural, e.g., "users")? pokemons ?
+What transport layer do you use?
+REST API ?
+Would you like to generate CRUD entry points?
+(Y/n) y

+    - Postman
+        + Realizar las peticiones GET, POST, PATCH y DELETE